WildCodeSchool/purple-php-2109-project3-skillswap/README.md

-# Project 3 - Starter Kit - Symfony 5.*
+# Project - Skill Swap - Symfony 5.3

 ## Presentation

-This starter kit is here to easily start a repository for Wild Code School students.
+**  Skill Swap aims to be a platform for exchanging talent and skills without monetary exchange.
+Its goal is to put two people in touch with each other, the first one needing a service and the second one being able to provide this service.
+Each person registers on the site, ticks off the skills he knows and makes himself available to help those already registered.
+The latter select the skill that corresponds to their need and then select a profile that has this skill and is available.
+A request for help is sent to the said person who accepts or refuses this exchange.
+The requester is notified of the answer by email, if it is favorable he has accepted to a dialog box that connects the two interlocutors.
+At the end the applicant of the service puts an end to the discussion and can thus leave a comment to the person who made him service, this comment can be moderated by the owner of the profile on which it is left.

-It's symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.
+**  The site is developed in symfony 5.3 with some additional libraries (webpack, fixtures) and tools to validate the code standards.

-* GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :
+GrumPHP, as a pre-commit hook, will launch 2 tools when git commit is launched:

-    * PHP_CodeSniffer to check PSR12
+PHP_CodeSniffer to check PSR12.
-    * PHPStan focuses on finding errors in your code (without actually running it)
+PHPStan focuses on finding errors in your code (without executing it).
-    * PHPmd will check if you follow PHP best practices
+PHPmd checks if you are following PHP best practices.

-  If tests fail, the commit is canceled and a warning message is displayed to developper.
+If the tests fail, the commit is cancelled and a warning message is displayed to the developer.

-* Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
-It will run :

-    * Tasks to check if vendor, .idea, env.local are not versionned,
-    * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

-## Getting Started for Students
+## Getting Started

 ### Prerequisites